Real Broker operates on an 85/15 commission structure.

 What Counts, and What Doesn’t, Toward Your Earnings

-Only transactions that create revenue for Real trigger revenue share.
+Only transactions that generate commission revenue to Real can trigger revenue share.

 Example Scenarios Illustrating Earnings Flow

-Let’s say an agent named Jordan joins Real under you.
+Let’s say an agent named Jordan joins Real under you and closes a transaction with $10,000 in eligible commission income.

-If Jordan sponsors another agent, Maya, and Maya closes a similar sale, 4% of Real’s split, $60, flows to you as Tier 2 revenue, provided you have unlocked Tier 2.
+If Jordan sponsors another agent named Maya, and Maya closes a transaction with $10,000 in eligible commission income, you could earn 4%, or $400, from Maya as a Tier 2 agent, but only if you have unlocked Tier 2.

 Strategy and Sustainability